openwdl/wdl/SPEC.md

 Tasks explicitly define their [`input`s](#task-inputs) and [`output`s](#task-outputs), which is essential for building dependencies between tasks and workflows.
 The value of an input declaration may be supplied by the caller.
 Tasks may have additional "private" declarations within the task body.
 All task declarations may be initialized with hard-coded literal values, or may have their values constructed from expressions.
 Input and private declarations can be referenced in the command template.

-A task may also specify [requirements for the runtime environment](#runtime-section) (such as the amount of RAM or number of CPU cores) that must be satisfied in order for its commands to execute properly.
+A task may also specify runtime environment [requirements](#requirements-section) (such as the amount of RAM or number of CPU cores) that must be satisfied in order for its commands to execute properly, and [hints](#hints-section) that should be satisfied if possible.

 There are two optional metadata sections: the [`meta`](#metadata-sections) section, for task-level metadata, and the [`parameter_meta`](#parameter-metadata-section) section, for parameter-level metadata.